dwyl/phase-three/douro.md

 are the year-round docking/marina fees
 (e.g. €500/month! )

-Given the (min) 5m draft directly in front of the land, we could build a dock for a
+Given the (minimum) **5 meter** water depth directly in front of the land, we could build a simple dock for a
 [sail boat]((https://github.com/dwyl/tiny-house/issues/34))
-and use it as the base for our round-the-world sailing! 💭
+and use it as the base for Atlantic - and eventually round-the-world - sailing! 💭